tarantool/doc/doc/platform/ddl_dml/performing_migrations_tt.rst

        •     000001_create_writes_space.lua: APPLIED
        •     000002_create_writers_index.lua: APPLIED

-To make sure that the migrations are actually applied, connect to the router instance and retrieve the information about spaces and indexes in the cluster:
+To make sure that the space and indexes are created in the cluster, connect to the router instance and retrieve the space information:

 .. code-block:: $ tt connect myapp:router-001